 No Products in the Cart

 What is art?
-It’s a big question without a straightforward answer.
+It’s a big question without an obvious straightforward answer.
 Stereotypically, you might think of the Mona Lisa hanging in the Louvre, or Michelangelo's frescos upon the ceiling of the Sistine Chapel.
 It could be Munch’s ‘The Scream’ or Van Gogh’s vase of rather uninspiring looking flowers.
 But if you think broader – the Eiffel Tower, a chassis of a beautiful sportscar – you realise that art isn’t just paints on a canvas.
 If art is the expression of creativity, made with the intention of eliciting some kind of emotional response from those who see it, then here’s our argument for why watchmaking deserves to fall into that category.

 While there has always been a need for precise timekeeping, the invention of a portable means of timekeeping was the moment that changed everything.
 Back in the 16th century, when German clockmaker Peter Henlein created the world’s first portable ‘clock-watch’, his development was intended as a more of a decorative piece rather than an instrument intended to the rival today’s Atomic clock.
 Yet while the accuracy of Henlein’s clock-watch was hugely suspect, ending up hours out over the course of the day, it did deliver upon one of the two pillars essential in watchmaking.
 If a watch is essentially the point on an axis where precision and aesthetics meet, Henlein’s watch delivered on the latter, its delicately engraved cylindrical case a beautiful piece of engineering in its own right.